 The first Promenade set out from the Jane Austen Centre in 2004 and had 30 people including most of the staff taking part.
 In 2009 the promenade had over 450, all in costume with drummers, dancers, military and naval men.
 All ages, male and female had the most wonderful time in fantastic weather.

-A review by Laurel Ann Nattress I have been blogging about Jane Austen for over five years and I have reviewed many books and movies, yet I have held off writing about the one that really turned me into a Jane Austen disciple—the 1980 BBC/PBS Pride and Prejudice.
+Share this: A review by Laurel Ann Nattress I have been blogging about Jane Austen for over five years and I have reviewed many books and movies, yet I have held off writing about the one that really turned me into a Jane Austen disciple—the 1980 BBC/PBS Pride and Prejudice.
 When something is close to our hearts we want to keep it in a special place, so my personal impressions of Fay Weldon’s adaptation of Jane Austen’s most popular novel has remained my own.
 In this bicentenary year, I think it is time for me to share.
 It first aired in five (55) minute episodes on the BBC in the UK in 1979, and on US television on Masterpiece Theatre between October 26 and November 23, 1980.
 I was a great fan of Masterpiece and period drama and remember being quite excited to watch the new series.
 I was not disappointed in the first episode—in fact, I was mesmerized—and watched each episode again when they aired again each week on PBS.
 Considering that in 1980 disco music was all the rage and Magnum P.I. and Three’s Company were the most popular television shows, you might understand why this anglophile was entranced by a series set in Regency England with beautiful costumes, country houses, sharp dialogue and swoon worthy romance.
 I was totally hooked and started reading the novel for the first time while the series aired.
-Now, considering that many of you who are reading this review where not even born by (more…)
+Now, considering that many of you who are reading this review where not even (more…)

 Sea Biscuit, Man o’ War, War Admiral…these are the names of some of the most famous race horses of all time and while there may be six degrees of separation for everything and everyone, at first glance, there may not seem to be much connection between them to Jane Austen.